spotlightpa/poor-richard/content/news/2024-05-23-SPLHYDCOMMIMP.md

 Specifically, he doesn’t understand why the federal government didn’t mandate higher levels of disclosure considering the billions of dollars up for grabs and the size of the planned projects.

 “Nobody’s gonna want to slow down to bring new parties in the room,” Detwiler said of the developers’ motivations.
 “It’s not that they’re being malicious.
 It’s just nobody would want to do this if they don’t have to.”

+<em>Correction: This story has been corrected to reflect that Manny Citron no longer works for the city of Philadelphia.
+It has also been updated to correct an editing error about his current title.</em>

 <strong><em>BEFORE YOU GO…</em></strong><em> If you learned something from this article, pay it forward and contribute to Spotlight PA at </em><a href="http://spotlightpa.org/donate"><em>spotlightpa.org/donate</em></a><em>.
 Spotlight PA is funded by</em><a href="https://www.spotlightpa.org/support"><em> foundations and readers like you</em></a><em> who are committed to accountability journalism that gets results.</em>